-Classic styling combined with leather and Spandex equals a great look and comfortable wear.
+Choose this pair if you want modern wear and attractive style by a trusted brand.
+Classic styling combined with leather and spandex equals a great look and comfortable wear.
 SmarTouch fingertips make using device screens easy.
 Come in 4 colors.

 Pricier than many other gloves.
-Spandex material is prone to snagging.
+Spandex prone to snagging.

 Lambskin leather gloves that are lined with cashmere for a soft fit inside and out.
-Extra long:10 to 12 in. depending on chosen size.
-Numerous stylish colors available.
+Extra-long style, at 10 to 12 inches depending on chosen size.
+Numerous stylish colors are available.

 Strange, unpleasant odor that may fade over time.
 Fingers somewhat long and bulky, not ideal for texting.